rustytanton-zz/cloudwatch-extra-metrics/README.md

 Usage
 -----
-Set up a cron job to run a metric script from this repo at the desired interval
+Set up a cron job to run a metric script from this repo at the desired interval.

+Here is an example crontab which sends metrics every five minutes, it sets environment variables from ~/.bash_profile before running:

+	*/5 * * * * . $HOME/.bash_profile; /path/to/cloudwatch-extra-metrics/metrics/UsedMemoryPercent.sh
+	*/5 * * * *  . $HOME/.bash_profile; /path/to/cloudwatch-extra-metrics/metrics/FreeMemoryMBytes.sh